 Assess their level of safety

-Unless there is a threat of imminent danger, ask the victim if they would feel comfortable with you calling Campus Safety or 9-1-1.
+Unless there is a threat of imminent danger, ask them if they would feel comfortable with you calling Campus Safety or 9-1-1.

 Consider medical attention